yculcarneee/movie-review-web-app/README.md

 ### Installation

-1. Sign up forr an account at [TMDB](https://www.themoviedb.org/) and get an API key by going to the API section in [Settings](https://www.themoviedb.org/settings/api)
+1. Sign up for an account at [TMDB](https://www.themoviedb.org/) and get an API key by going to the API section in [Settings](https://www.themoviedb.org/settings/api)

 2. Clone the repo
 ```sh